GoogleCloudPlatform/nodejs-docs-samples/CONTRIBUTING.md

 If the tests for a sample change do not run, they can be triggered by adding the `actions:force-run` label.

-If tests need to be triggered a second time, manually remove and re-add this label.
+If tests need to be triggered multiple times, manually remove `actions:force-run` and then re-add this label.

 The label will not be automatically removed.
 Please remove it before merging the Pull Request.